theXYZT/pulsarbat/docs/install.rst

 For optional features, `pulsarbat` also depends on:

-- `Dask <https://dask.org/>`_ 2.30 or later: For "embarassingly parallel"
+- `Dask <https://dask.org/>`_ 2020.12.0 or later: Lazy execution and
-  workflows.
+  "embarassingly parallel" workflows.

 Stable release
 --------------

-To install pulsarbat, run this command in your terminal:
+To install pulsarbat with `pip`_, run:

 .. code-block:: console

     $ pip install pulsarbat

 This is the preferred method to install pulsarbat, as it will always install the most recent stable release.
 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.

 .. _pip: https://pip.pypa.io
 .. _Python installation guide: http://docs.python-guide.org/en/latest/starting/installation/